Insights

 Ongoing automation leadership.
 Execute the roadmap.
 Track EBITDA.

-Not every company needs a CAO right now.
-But if you recognize three or more of these signals, the role will likely pay for itself within 90 days:
+Not every company needs one today.
+But if three or more of these hit home, the role will likely pay for itself inside 90 days:

 5+ disconnected SaaS tools with no integration strategy — data lives in silos, teams export/import CSVs between systems